 - Ensure you have someone to call for quick support if you need help resisting an on-the-spot temptation to drink (or if you give in to temptation and need a hand back onto the wagon).

-If you still feel that costs or outside responsibilities make outpatient treatment the best choice for you (and your therapist agrees), look for an intensive outpatient or “partial hospitalization” program which commits you to being onsite several hours a day, multiple days a week.
+If you still feel that costs or outside responsibilities make outpatient treatment the best choice for you (and your therapist agrees), look for an intensive outpatient or “partial hospitalization” program which commits you to be onsite several hours a day, multiple days a week.
 Set up strict accountability, and plan carefully, to make sure you won’t miss an appointment.
 Know exactly what you’ll do to avoid offsite drinking temptations.
 Make sure you’re fully committed to staying in this for the long haul.

 Recovery from alcoholism isn’t easy, but it is possible.
 With proper medical detox, effective follow-up treatment and a solid relapse prevention plan, you can sober up and live the better life you were made for!